Nosto/wiki-docs/implementing-nosto/implement-search/features/cognitive-vector-search.md

 # Cognitive Vector Search

-Merchants with Cognitive Vector Search enabled gain the ability to search products based on conceptual similarity in addition to preceise retrieval based on textual relevance.
+Merchants with Cognitive Vector Search enabled gain the ability to search products based on conceptual similarity in addition to precise retrieval based on textual relevance.

 Depending on merchant preferences, Cognitive Vector Search can take over from keyword search when: